Weapon Basics

 • Find the current damage dice on Table: Damage Progression.
 If the damage is listed as more than one Step, use the higher Step.
 For example, if the weapon deals 1d6 damage, start on Step 10.

-• For each change in size category change, increase or decrease damage by two Steps.
+• For each change in size category, increase or decrease damage by two Steps.
 So, if a character changes from Small to Large—an increase of two size categories—the damage would increase by four Steps.
 If this would move the damage beyond Step 0 or Step 27, then the damage is set to Step 0 or 27 respectively.

 If the exact damage number cannot be found, use the following conversion rules to determine your starting Step.